seanoseanohay/figma_clone/docs/tasks.md

 - **NEW - Firebase:** Quota monitoring is critical for production readiness.
 - **NEW - Auth Flow:** Login page requirement ensures proper authentication before canvas access.
 - **NEW - Rectangle Focus:** Single shape type (rectangle) demonstrates all core functionality while keeping MVP simple and achievable.
+- **NEW - Multiplayer Tools:** Each user has independent tool selection (local state only).
+Tool selection never syncs between users, only the results of tool actions sync.